hugosoliveira/AC_Code_Analyzer/README.md

 - Before running, make sure you have python installed.
 If not, go to https://www.python.org/ and download the python installer (or use [Conda](https://www.anaconda.com/download)).
 - Make sure to add python to the PATH variable during the installation.
 This option will show up in the installation process (Very Important).
 - After installing open the Command Prompt and type `python --version`.
 If it returns the version of python that is installed, then everything is ok.
 - Install the libraries to make the code run.
-Type in the command prompt `pip install numpy pandas matplotlib scipy`
+Type in the command prompt `pip install numpy pandas matplotlib scipy scikit-rf scikit-learn`

 #### Getting the Code